IEntin/ClientServer/README.md

 Run './makeCrypto.sh -h' and './deploy.sh -h' to see the details.\
 Crypto files (.cryptoKey.sec and .cryptoIv.sec) are created by the server\
 and must be distributed securely to the clients after server startup but\
-before client's startup.
+before client started.
 Use copyCryptoFiles.sh to distribute crypto files\
 to clients after server startup.
-Note that key is regenerated on every server\
+Optionally key is generated every time the server\
+starts and clients need to use a new key every time.
+By default however, the key is\
+valid until erased (the setting "InvalidateKeys" is false in ServerOptions.json).\
-restart.
-Test scripts refresh keys on clients internally.\
+Test scripts refresh keys internally.\
-On server shutdown all instances of crypto files must be removed.

 Prerequisites: